-The key principle in all of this is that it is not just about what happened, IT’S WHAT YOU CAN PROVE.
-Although it may be the last thing on your mind, you should think about contacting a lawyer sooner rather than later, and then leave it to the lawyer to identify, obtain and keep the necessary evidence.
+The key principle in all of this is that it is not just about what happened, it's about what you can prove.
+Although it may be the last thing on your mind, you should think about contacting a lawyer sooner rather than later and then leave it to the lawyer to identify, obtain, and keep the necessary evidence.

 If you can prove that someone was at fault there is quite an extensive list of relatives who might have a claim.
 The first category is what might be described as Grief and Sorrow Claimants.
 This is the category of person which the law says are entitled to money compensation for the grief and sorrow which they are suffering because of the death.
 So typically this will include:-

 The other category relates to Financial or Economic Loss Claimants.
 This is where as a relative you have lost financial support as a result of the death.
 The same person may be able to claim under both categories.
-So if a wife has lost a husband, she will be entitled to claim for grief and sorrow , as well as financial contribution to the household.
+So if a wife has lost a husband, she will be entitled to claim for grief and sorrow, as well as lost financial contributions to the household.